vitejs/vite/docs/guide/features.md

 ## Web Workers

-A web worker script can be directly imported by appending `?worker` to the import request.
+A web worker script can be directly imported by appending `?worker` or `?sharedworker` to the import request.
 The default export will be a custom worker constructor:

 ```js
 import MyWorker from './worker?worker'